WeirdJack/Item-Based-Recommender/README.md

 # Item-Based-Recommender
-An Item Based Recommender System using User's Ratings
+An Item Based Recommender System using User's Ratings and Pearson Correlation Coefficient.